snowbeardo/floppylabs-nft-staking/README.md

 The Staking module lets holders of the a given NFTs deposit their tokens in a program-owned account in exchange for rewards.
 It lets users:

 - Deposit their NFT in a secured program-owned account.
 To prevent creating manually each token account, the Merkle verification of [Gumdrop](https://github.com/metaplex-foundation/metaplex/tree/master/rust/gumdrop) is reused (to be reviewed).
-- Collect rewards, paid in $X token, based on the rarity of the NFT.
+- Collect rewards, paid in $X token, based on the rarityMultiplier of the NFT.
 The rarest NFT can earn up to XX% more rewards than the least rare.
-The rewards rate is fixed and more people coming to stake will decrease individuals' rewards.
 - Withdraw their NFT.

 ## Usage